 - Tenderness to palpation (inner aspect of lower leg)

 - Too much, too soon: Sudden increase in training frequency, duration, or intensity.

-A general rule of thumb to avoid shin splints and any overuse injury is to never increase your training routine more than 10% a week.
+A general rule of thumb to avoid shin splints and any overuse injury is to avoid increasing your training routine more than 10% a week.

-- Old and run down shoes: A good running shoe typically lasts about 400-600 miles before breaking down.
-When your sneakers break down, more force is emitted throughout your joints because the shoes aren’t supporting your arch or absorbing the continuous impact that they once were, exposing your body to an increased risk of injury.
+- Old running shoes: A good running shoe typically lasts about 400-600 miles.
+When your sneakers exceed their life, more force is emitted throughout your joints because the shoes aren’t absorbing the impact that they once were, exposing your body to an increased risk of injury.

-- Training on a hard, inclined surface: In particular, descending hills are a source of shin splints, secondary to the positioning of your foot when running downhill.
-When running downhill, your initial impact with the ground is in a plantar-flexed position (forefoot striking) which puts unneeded stress on the anterior muscles in your shin rather than distributing forces evenly through the joints and soft tissue.
+- Training on a hard, declined surface: In particular, descending hills are a source of shin splints, secondary to the positioning of your foot when running downhill and the eccentric demands.
+When running downhill, your initial impact with the ground is in a plantar-flexed position (forefoot striking) which puts stress on the anterior muscles in your shin rather than distributing forces evenly through the joints and soft tissue.